MASPA: An efficient strategy for path planning with a tethered marsupial robotics system

 \begin{proof} Let $Y$ be a \cLvisible{} point; then there exists a catenary of length equal to or less than $L$ connecting $Y$ and $T$.
 That controllable tether could be tensioned until it transforms into a polygonal line of length equal to or less than $L$, and the result follows. \end{proof} As we did in Section~\ref{sec:3D_pvp}, we can generate a discrete set of $p$ vertical planes passing through $T$ and a discrete set of $q$ take-off candidate points in each plane along the \pLvisible{}-intervals.
 Notice that, according to Lemma~\ref{lemma:c-vis}, the \nonpLvisible{} points cannot be \cLvisible{} either.
 For each of the candidate take-off points, $Y_{i,j}$, we use an additional optimization algorithm to find the collision-free catenary with minimum length from $Y_{i,j}$ to $T$.

-The computation of the collision-free catenaries of minimum length from a take-off point to $T$ is out of the scope of this work; see, for instance, \cite{lopez2006computation} and \cite{aristizabal2023solution} for some related papers.
-However, in order to conduct experiments to test the \approach{} strategy, we approximate the MLTP by selecting a discrete number of tether lengths to check, with values between $\overline{Y_{i,j}T}$ and $L$, which are the minimum and maximum possible lengths.
-Given two anchor points and the length, we can calculate the equation of the catenary curve, and collisions between a catenary curve and the $n$ rectangular obstacles can be checked in $O(n)$.
-Assuming that the computation of a single catenary can also be performed in $O(1)$ time\footnote{We assume a computational model in which a catenary for two anchor points and a given length can be computed in $O(1)$ time.}, if we consider a number of $c$ catenary lengths to test from a point $Y_{i,j}$, then the computational time required to find the tether with minimum length connecting $Y_{i,j}$ and $T$ is $O(cn)$ time.
+The computation of the collision-free catenaries of minimum length from a take-off point to $T$ is out of the scope of this work; see, for instance, \citep{lopez2006computation} and \citep{aristizabal2023solution} for some related papers.

+However, in order to conduct experiments to test the \approach{} strategy, we approximate the MLTP by selecting a discrete number of tether lengths to check, with values between $\overline{Y_{i,j}T}$ and $L$, which are the minimum and maximum possible lengths, respectively.
+Given two anchor points and the length, we can calculate the equation of the catenary curve and use it to compute the collisions between a catenary curve and the $n$ rectangular obstacles can be checked in $O(n)$.
+Assuming that the computation of a single catenary can also be performed in $O(1)$ time\footnote{We assume a computational model in which a catenary, a plane transcendental curve defined by two anchor points and a given length, can be computed in $O(1)$ time.}, and considering a number of $c$ catenary lengths to test from a point $Y_{i,j}$, the computational time required to find the tether with minimum length connecting $Y_{i,j}$ and $T$ is $O(cn)$ time.